mahouboy23/IB-notes/Notes week 5.md

 ## Class discussion
 - 1000 of the rich's white American has accumulated more wealth then all of black and latino American
 -  black star line founded by Marcus Garvey
-- **executive order** : is a instruction, directive by the president of the United States that manages operations of the federal government.
+- **executive order** : is a instruction or directive by the president of the United States that manages operations of the federal government.